vean954/niko/README.md

 # Hi there, I'm currently learning 🤔
 ### exploring headings
-some text on my page
+some text on my page will look like this

-will look like this
+this is the next paragraph text and **this text is bold**

 <!--
 **vean954/vean954** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.